eNMS-automation/eNMS/README.md

 ## Network automation

 There are four types of task in eNMS:
-- **Netmiko _configuration_ task**: you write a script (plain text or Jinja2 template) which is sent with _netmiko_config_set_ function.
+- **Netmiko _configuration_ task**: list of commands to configure the device (plain text or Jinja2 template).
-- **Netmiko _show commands_ task**: the script is a list of “show commands” which output will be displayed in the task logs.
+- **Netmiko _show commands_ task**: list of “show commands” which output will be displayed in the task logs.
-- **NAPALM _configuration_ task**: you write a script (plain text or Jinja2 template); the script is sent with _load_merge_candidate_ or _load_replace_candidate_ functions.
+- **NAPALM _configuration_ task**: partial or full configuration (plain text or Jinja2 template).
-- **NAPALM _getters_**: the user choose a list of getters which output are displayed in the task logs.
+- **NAPALM _getters_**: list of getters which output will be displayed in the task logs.

 For each task, you can select a list of target devices.
-All tasks are multithreaded.
+All tasks are _multithreaded_.

 eNMS also provides some scheduling functions:
 - **Start date**: instead of running the task immediately, the task will start at a specific time.
 - **Frequency**: the task will be run periodically.
-This is especially useful for tasks that pull some information from the device, i.e netmiko show commands task / NAPALM getters task.
+This is especially useful for tasks that pull some information from the device, i.e netmiko **_show commands_** / **_NAPALM getters_** tasks.

 ### Simple configuration script with Netmiko

-eNMS uses Netmiko to send scripts to any SSH-enabled device.
-You must first create a script in the "Script creation" webpage, then go to the "Netmiko" webpage and select the script parameters (netmiko driver, global delay factor, target devices, etc).
+- Create a script in the _Script creation_ page.
+- Set the script parameters (netmiko driver, global delay factor, target devices).
-The script will be sent to all devices in a separate thread.

 ![Simple script with netmiko](https://github.com/afourmy/eNMS/blob/master/readme/netmiko_simple.gif)

 ### Template-based configuration

+For complex script, it is best to use Jinja2 templating language:
+- Write a Jinja2 template in the _Script creation_ page.
-For complex script, it is best to use Jinja2 templating language.
-In the "Script creation" webpage, you can write a Jinja2 template, and import a YAML file that contains all associated variables. eNMS will take care of converting the template to a real text-based script.
+- Import a YAML file that contains all associated variables. eNMS will take care of converting the template to a real text-based script.

 ![Send jinja2 script via SSH with netmiko](https://github.com/afourmy/eNMS/blob/master/readme/netmiko_j2.gif)